 A Director is appointed by ordinary resolution (i.e. a simple majority of votes cast) at a general meeting of ordinary shareholders.
 The Board also has the power to appoint a Director, but any person so appointed must be stand for reappointment by shareholders at the first Annual General Meeting following his or her appointment by the Board.

-Subject to the Company's Articles of Association, relevant statutory law and any directions given by shareholders in general meeting, the business of the Company is managed by the Directors, who may exercise all powers of the Company that are not required to be exercised by the Company in general meeting.
+Subject to the Company's Articles of Association, relevant statutory law and any directions given by shareholders in general meeting, the Directors, who may exercise all powers of the Company that are not required to be exercised by the Company in general meeting.
 In addition to this collective responsibility, the Chairman, Chief Executive and Senior Independent Director have clearly defined roles and a formal statement of these can be found here.

-The Board holds a number of regular meetings each year, typically nine.
-In addition, the Board holds ad hoc meetings from time to time for specific purposes, for example in connection with specific acquisitions.
+The Board holds a number of regular meetings each year, supplemented by ad hoc meetings from time to time for specific purposes, for example in connection with specific acquisitions.
 There are also Board Committees, details of which can be found on the Board Committees page.

 Information and training for Directors